z5267282/dotfiles/README.md

 # Overview

 Configuration files to run on `zsh`.
+The files are all named without a leading '.' so they can be seen in the file system.

 # Installation